bbauska/Coursera-Bootstrap/README.md

 resources are part of this lesson.

 Once you have completed that, then head over to the.
-Editor where you have the folder, Git-Test folder, opened and then view the contents o the package.json file.
+Editor where you have the folder, git-test folder, opened and then view the contents o the package.json file.

 You would see that the package.json file contains exactly the